 If you don't have one yet, get a Rewards Card.
 Every major credit card company has multiple cards you can apply for, each with different bonuses.
 I opted for the Capital One Quicksilver Card, which gives me 1.5% back on all purchases.
 I used this card for 90% of the purchases I made over the course of my roadtrip.
-When I finally got back home I had over $100 in cash-back!
+When I finally got back home I had over $100 in cash-back.
+Not much, but it's free money!
 There are plenty of other options to choose from, check out this article from Nerd Wallet for more information.

 For you photographers out there, I highly recommend getting a car-charger kit for your specific battery type.
 I used this Watson Car Charger on my roadtrip.
 It worked great!
 This is especially handy if you don't have access to wall outlets often while on the road.
 This charger also has a USB port on the side, so I could charge my phone and a Nikon battery at the same time.
 It has a wall plug too, which is great if you happen to lose your normal phone-charging adapter while on the road.

 On my 2017 roadtrip I finally bought a power inverter for my car.
 This device allowed me to finally charge my laptop on the road!
 I really wish I had bought this sooner!
 Finding a wall outlet on the road, especially when you're living and sleeping in your car, is hard to do.

 If you are bringing along any expensive camera gear, laptop, or nice electronics consider buying a Pelican hardcase.
 I use this case for carrying / storing most of my camera gear.
 These cases are a great way to protect your gear from the elements.
 I would normally leave mine in the trunk.
 Out of sight, and easy access to all of my gear!
 Plus that case is the size-limit for carry-on luggage, a huge deal if you are going to be flying with expensive camera gear at some point.